 From his very first experience, he was hooked, but the weather being what it is in Northern Ireland, he only managed to get two jumps in this year – which is when he suggested travelling to Spain to do an intensive course that would allow him to progress to the next level of skydiving.

 Off he went in October and everything was amazing until his second last day when a tiny error of judgement resulted in a very hard landing.

-He was knocked out, couldn’t feel his hands or feet when he came around and it took them an hour to get him up standing, but he opted against getting himself checked out at the hospital.
+He was knocked out, couldn’t feel his hands or feet and it took them an hour to get him up standing, but he opted against getting himself checked out at the hospital.

-I think he knew what my reaction would have been if I had received a telephone call from a Spanish doctor telling me he was injured in hospital.
+I think he knew what my reaction would have been if I had received a telephone call from a Spanish doctor.

 Anyway, he came home a few days later and, convinced it was a muscular injury he dosed up on painkillers and struggled on until I finally convinced him to go to the hospital to make sure everything was okay.

 Actually, the truth is he wanted to go to a wind tunnel that evening to practice his jumping, but I wouldn’t let him go until he had the all clear from the doctor.

 Neither of us could have predicted what was going to happen.

 I had to leave him in hospital while I picked Grace up from school and got on with some work, and we were just sitting down to some dinner when I got a phonecall…

 “I don’t want you to panic but I’ve broken my neck.”